After slow starts, some Asian vaccination rates now soaring | Health

 The countries with high rates include both richer and poorer ones, some with larger populations and some with smaller.
 But all have experience with infectious diseases, like SARS, and strong vaccine-procurement programs, many of which knew to spread their risk by ordering from multiple manufacturers.

-Cambodia was one of the earlier countries in the region to start its vaccination program with a Feb 10 launch — still, two months after the United States and Britain began theirs.
+Cambodia was one of the earlier countries in the region to start its vaccination program with a February 10 launch — still, two months after the US and Britain began theirs.

-As elsewhere in the region, the rollout was slow, and by early May, as the delta variant started to spread rapidly, only 11% of its 16 million people had gotten at least their first shot, according to Our World in Data.
-That's about half the rate reached in the United States during the same timeframe and a third of the UK's.
+As elsewhere in the region, the rollout was slow, and by early May, as the delta variant started to spread rapidly, only 11 percent of its 16 million people had gotten at least their first shot, according to Our World in Data.
+That's about half the rate reached in the US during the same timeframe and a third of the UK's.

-Today Cambodia is 78% fully vaccinated — compared to 58% in the US.
-It is now offering booster shots and looking at extending its program to 3- and 4-year-olds.
+Today Cambodia is 78 percent fully vaccinated — compared to 58 percent in the US.
+It is now offering booster shots and looking at extending its program to three and four-year-olds.

-From the beginning, it has seen strong demand for the vaccine, with the rollout to the general public in April.
+From the beginning, it has seen strong demand for the vaccine, with the rollout to the general public in April coinciding with a massive surge of cases in India, from which grim images emerged of pyres of bodies outside overwhelmed crematoria.

 Prime Minister Hun Sen leveraged his close ties with Beijing to procure nearly 37 million doses from China, some of which were donated.
 He declared last week that Cambodia's "victory of vaccination" could not have happened without them.
 The country also received large donations from the US, Japan, Britain, and the international COVAX program.